Thursday, December 24, 2015

 But They Know Me....

-The Ghost of Christmas Past in Dickens' A Christmas Carol of course took the unreformed financial services professional Scrooge on an unforgettable festive night flight which included a visit to a mining community located upon a barren English moor - three generations of one family joined together in Christmas hymnal despite the manifold physical hardships of their lives:
+The Ghost of Christmas Present in Dickens' A Christmas Carol took the unreformed financial services professional Scrooge on an unforgettable festive night flight which included a visit to a mining community located upon a barren English moor - three generations of one family joined together in Christmas hymnal despite the manifold physical hardships of their lives:

 "What place is this?" asked Scrooge.
 "A place where miners live, who labour in the bowels of the earth" returned the Spirit.
 "But they know me...See".